Politics: Polyarchy

-Deliberative
+Deliberation

 Deliberative democracy is based on the notion that democracy is government by deliberation.
 Unlike aggregative democracy, deliberative democracy holds that, for a democratic decision to be legitimate, it must be preceded by authentic deliberation, not merely the aggregation of preferences that occurs in voting.
 Authentic deliberation is deliberation among decision-makers that is free from distortions of unequal political power, such as power a decision-maker obtained through economic wealth or the support of interest groups.
 If the decision-makers cannot reach consensus after authentically deliberating on a proposal, then they vote on the proposal using a form of majority rule.

-Radical

-Radical democracy is based on the idea that there are hierarchical and oppressive power relations that exist in society.
-Democracy's role is to make visible and challenge those relations by allowing for difference, dissent and antagonisms in decision-making processes.